 Day 20: Port Barton – Manila

-It’s time to wrap up this wonderful 20-day trip through the Philippines…
+It’s time to wrap up this wonderful 20-day trip around the Philippines…

-Depending on how your return flight is scheduled, you’ll need to consider which flight to buy from Puerto Princesa to Manila.
-To reach Puerto Princesa from Port Barton you just need to take a van to the airport, which you can easily book on this platform.
-Remember to leave buffer time for the flight.
+Depending on the timing of your return flight, you’ll need to decide which flight to book from Puerto Princesa to Manila.
+To reach Puerto Princesa from Port Barton all you need to do is take a van to Puerto Princesa Airport, which you can easily book through this platform.
+Remember to leave enough time before your flight.

-When you get to Manila, take the opportunity to see it from above at one of our favorite bars.
-We encourage you to go out for dinner in the lively Poblacion neighborhood and toast to a fabulous 20-day trip to the Philippines on the rooftop of I’m Hotel.
+When you arrive in Manila, take the opportunity to see the city from above at one of our favorite bars.
+We recommend heading out for dinner in the lively Poblacion neighborhood and toast to your fabulous 20-day trip to the Philippines from the rooftop of I’M Hotel.
 If you’ve got more time to explore the capital, follow the route we propose in Things to do in Manila.

 Of course, if your flight out of the Philippines departs from Cebu, you can also fly from Puerto Princesa to Cebu.
 In Cebu you can visit the Basilica del Santo Niño, Casa Gorordo or Fort San Pedro.
-In Things to do in Cebu we tell you everything.
+In Things to do in Cebu, we cover everything.

 Map of the 20-day Philippines route

-To make it a bit clearer, we’ve created this map of the 20-day itinerary through the Philippines.
-We’ve marked both the destinations and the different accommodations we’ve mentioned:
+To make things clearer, we’ve created this map of the 20-day itinerary around the Philippines.
+We’ve marked the destinations and the different places to stay we’ve mentioned:

 Tips for enjoying this 20-day Philippines itinerary

-Besides all the information we’ve given you, here are a few more tips so you can keep planning your 20-day trip to the Philippines and make it perfect:
+Besides all the information we’ve given you, here are a few more tips to help you keep planning your 20-day trip to the Philippines and make it work perfectly for you:

-• You could also do this route in reverse.
-You’d just need to double-check the flight schedules so everything lines up.
-Perhaps the trickiest point is the transfer from Malapascua to Siargao, as flights to the latter from Cebu are usually in the morning—so you might need to overnight in Cebu.
-The key is always lining up all transport for your dates.
+• You could also do this itinerary in reverse.
+You’ll just need to double-check the flight schedules to make sure everything lines up.
+Perhaps the trickiest point is the journey from Malapascua to Siargao, as flights from Cebu to Siargao are usually in the morning—so you might need to spend the night in Cebu.
+The key is always to line up all transport for your dates.

-• Use Remitly to withdraw cash and forget about ATMs.
-It might sound strange at first, but it’s what we constantly use here to get cash and minimize fees.
+• Use Remitly to get cash and avoid relying on ATMs.
+It might sound a bit strange at first, but it’s what we regularly use in the Philippines to get cash and minimize fees.
 We explain how to handle money in Money in the Philippines.

-• If you’re thinking of a backpacking trip in the Philippines, for your back and to save money, don’t bring too much luggage.
-You won’t need warm clothes and there are laundries everywhere.
-Almost all domestic filipino airlines charge for checked baggage, so try not to check a bag.
+• If you’re planning a backpacking trip in the Philippines, for the sake of your back and your budget, pack light.
+You won’t need many warm clothes and there are laundries everywhere.
+Almost all domestic Philippine airlines charge for checked baggage, so try not to check a bag.

-• Do private tours in Coron and El Nido—trust us, you’ll be grateful.
-The experience is totally different.
-Plus, with our contacts, you’ll enjoy it even more.
+• Book private tours in Coron and El Nido—trust us, you’ll be grateful.
+It makes a huge difference.
+Plus, with our contacts, everything runs even more smoothly.

-• We’ll stress it again: don’t leave Coron or Siargao for the end, as they have small airports where flights are easily cancelled or delayed.
-If you really want to, make sure you return the day before your international flight—and as early as possible.
+• We’ll say it again: don’t leave Coron or Siargao until the end, as they have small airports where flights can easily be cancelled or delayed.
+If you really want to include them at the end, make sure you fly back the day before your international flight—and as early as possible.

-• It’s essential to take out travel insurance for the Philippines that responds well to any mishap, medical or otherwise.
-Unfortunately, we’re experts at using insurance in the Philippines and we can (proudly) say we’ve always come out unscathed from the bills.
+• It’s essential to get travel insurance for the Philippines that responds quickly and reliably if anything goes wrong, medical or otherwise.
+Unfortunately, we’ve had plenty of experience using insurance in the Philippines and we can (proudly) say we’ve always avoided being left with huge bills.
 Here’s a 5% discount on the best travel insurance for the Philippines.

 travel insurance discount